-The U.S. Embassy in Buenos Aires cannot help travelers with obtaining Brazilian, Paraguayan or other visas.
-U.S. citizens embarking on a cruise ship from Argentina that includes Brazil in the itinerary will need a Brazilian visa before boarding the ship.
+The U.S. Embassy in Buenos Aires cannot help travelers with obtaining Brazilian, Paraguayan, or other visas.
+U.S. citizens embarking on a cruise ship from Argentina that includes other countries, should verify if they need visas for those countries before boarding the ship.
 For more information, see the Country Specific Information for the country you plan to visit.

 Visit the Embassy of Argentina’s website for visa information at https://eeeuu.cancilleria.gob.ar/en.
 For information about customs rules, please read our Customs Information page and the Argentine Customs page.

 Special Entry/Exit Requirements for Dual Nationals: Different rules may apply to dual U.S.-Argentine citizens, depending on when they became U.S. citizens.
-Visit the Argentine Ministry of the Interior website for the most current information.
+Visit the Argentine Immigration website for the most current information.
 Generally, Argentine citizens are required to depart Argentina using an Argentine passport, including children of U.S. citizens who may be born in Argentina.

 More Information: Find information on dual nationality, prevention of international child abduction and customs regulations on our websites.

 Demonstrations occur frequently in Buenos Aires and take place in other cities as well.
 Protesters often block streets and highways.
 Demonstrations are usually nonviolent, but always have the potential to turn confrontational.
 Avoid demonstrations if possible.